 Concentration and Strength

+Is espresso the same as coffee when it comes to strength?
 If you've ever tasted both espresso and coffee, you'll know that they taste quite different.
 Espresso is stronger and has a more concentrated flavor, while coffee tastes lighter and is less strong.

 Now, this is due to how both are brewed.
 Espresso is made by forcing a small amount of hot water or steam under high pressure through finely ground beans.